There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 Here are some resources to get you started:

-edX: Introduction to Computer Science: This popular edX course was designed by Harvard, based on the university’s curriculum.
-While the Udemy class focuses exclusively on Python, this one covers multiple languages including C, PHP, and JavaScript.
+- edX: Introduction to Computer Science: This popular edX course was designed by Harvard, and based on the university’s curriculum.
+While the Udemy class focuses exclusively on Python, this one covers multiple programming languages, including C, PHP, and JavaScript.
 It takes a full twelve weeks to finish, but you’ll end up with a broad base of knowledge that will be useful in any future programming projects.

-Udacity: Intro to Python: If you’re brand new to programming, Python is as good of a starting point as any.
-This course is specifically designed for beginners and can be completed in roughly five weeks with consistent study.
-It won’t prepare you to develop an operating system on its own, but it will get you one step closer.
+- Udacity: Intro to Python: If you’re brand new to programming, Python is a good starting point.
+This course is designed for beginners and can be completed in roughly five weeks with consistent study.
+It won’t prepare you to develop an operating system independently, but it will get you one step closer.

-To program your own operating system, you will need to master at least two languages.
+To program your operating system, you must master at least two programming languages.

 Assembly code communicates directly with a CPU.
-Each type of CPU speaks a machine language and there is just one corresponding assembly language for each type of CPU.
-The most common computer architecture is x86. x86 was originally developed by Intel and is now used by a wide range of computer chip manufacturers including AMD, VIA, and many others.
+Each type of CPU speaks a machine language, and there is just one corresponding assembly language for each type of CPU.
+The most common computer architecture is x86.
+Intel originally developed x86 and is now used by various computer chip manufacturers, including AMD, VIA, and many others.

 High-level languages work with multiple computer architectures.
-C is the most common language for writing operating systems.
-For this reason, we are going to recommend learning and using C. However, other languages such as Java and Python can also be used.
+C is the most common programming language for writing OSes.
+For this reason, we are going to recommend learning and using C. However, other programming languages, such as Java and Python, can also be used.

 - Programming from the Ground Up by Jonathan Bartlett is one of the defining books in this field.
 This book uses assembly language as the basis for learning CS and programming.
 This resource is also available from the Internet Archive.